valzargaming/valzargaming/README.md

    - **Description:** TwitchPHP is a PHP library built to work seamlessly with the Twitch API, providing a structured way to interact with Twitch's streaming and user services.
    - **Key Features:** Designed as a singleton for easier integration with DiscordPHP or standalone use, with comprehensive event handling and data retrieval capabilities.
    - **Get Started:** Visit the repository's `README.md` for setup details, including configuration options and example use cases to get started with Twitch-based projects.

-**Civ13/Civ13**
-   - **Description:** A total conversion mod for Space Station 13, designed to create a unique gameplay experience themed around Civilization 13.
-   - **Key Features:** Custom game mechanics, new roles, and unique scenarios.
-   - **Get Started:** The repository includes detailed setup instructions to help you get started, however exact implementations can vary between versions of Byond and bots being used.
-Support is available on Discord.

 **Valgorithms/Civilizationbot**
    - **Description:** Civilizationbot is a project focused on porting Piratebot#8117 from Discord.py to DiscordPHP.
 The bot is designed for use with the Civilization 13 Discord server.